teivah/100-go-mistakes/docs/index.md

 In the `Foo` struct, the `Bar` type is declared without an associated name; hence, it’s an embedded field.

 We use embedding to promote the fields and methods of an embedded type.
-Because Bar contains a Baz field, this field is promoted to `Foo`.
-Therefore, Baz becomes available from Foo.
+Because `Bar` contains a `Baz` field, this field is promoted to `Foo`.
+Therefore, `Baz` becomes available from `Foo`.

 What can we say about type embedding?
 First, let’s note that it’s rarely a necessity, and it means that whatever the use case, we can probably solve it as well without type embedding.
 Type embedding is mainly used for convenience: in most cases, to promote behaviors.